We

 grave danger, and somebody needs to do

-something about it.
-Tracking Kovack down
+something about it!
+After tracking Kovack down

 in New York, he thinks Brent is some kind